-Grade Suggested Progression of Classes Encouraged Elective 9 Freshman Seminar and (H) JROTC 1-2 (LET 1) (070811/070641) In 10 th grade, students can take either or both electives only if they are in JROTC LET 1, 2, 3, or 4.
-10 (H) JROTC 3-4 (LET 2) (070821/070621) Beginning Marksmanship (070781) and/or Color Guard (070631) 11 (H) JROTC 3-4 (LET 3) (070831/070751) Intermediate Marksmanship (070751) and/or Color Guard (070631) 12 (H) JROTC 3-4 (LET 4) (070841/070741) Advanced Marksmanship (070791) and/or Color Guard (070631)
+Grade Suggested Progression of Classes Encouraged Elective 9 Freshman Seminar and JROTC I-2 (LET I) (070811) H JROTC I-2 (LET I) (070641) In 10 th grade, students can take either or both elective only if they are in JROTC LET 1, 2, 3, or 4.
+10 JROTC 3-4 (LET 2) (070821) H JROTC 3-4 (LET 2) (070621) Beginning Marksmanship (070781) and/or Color Guard (070631) 11 JROTC 3-4 (LET 3) (070831) H JROTC 3-4 (LET 3) (070751) Intermediate Marksmanship (070751) and/or Color Guard (070631) 12 JROTC 3-4 (LET 4) (070841) H JROTC 3-4 (LET 4) (070741) Advanced Marksmanship (070791) and/or Color Guard (070631)

-NOTE FOR ALL JROTC LETI, LET2, LET3, & LET4 COURSES: All enrolled cadets are required to wear the Army Junior ROTC uniform at least once a week, during the school day, or, as specified by the Senior Army Instructor.
+\NOTE FOR ALL JROTC LET1, LET2, LET3, & LET4 COURSES: All enrolled cadets are required to wear the Army Junior ROTC uniform at least once a week, during the school day, or, as specified by the Senior Army Instructor.
 All cadets are required to participate in the Junior ROTC physical fitness program and other activities.
 This course counts as a physical education credit.

-IF you complete three or more years of junior ROTC, you may be able to enter the Army as an E-3 Private First Class.
+\\IF you complete three or more years of junior ROTC, you may be able to enter the Army as an E-3 Private First Class.
 Those completing two or more years of post-secondary vocational-technical training, with a certificate of completion, also qualify for Army enlistment at E-3 New 2020

-JROTC Mission "To motivate young people to be better citizens"
+JROTC Mission "To motivate young people to be better citizens" JROTC Objectives

-JROTC Objectives

-- > Educate students to succeed in high school and life beyond high school. - Build teamwork stress seven values through a simple acronym for leadership: (LDRSHIP) Loyalty, Duty, Respect, Selfless service, Honor, Integrity, and Personal courage. - > Challenge students to make goals in life, plan to attain those goals, and to provide direction as required so students achieve their goals. - > Provide students with leadership responsibilities and opportunities as members of the class. - Conduct hands-on interactive learning and most importantly, have fun doing so.
+- Educate students to succeed in high school and life beyond high school. - > Build teamwork stress seven values through a simple acronym for leadership: (LDRSHIP) Loyalty, Duty, Respect, Selfless service, Honor, Integrity, and Personal courage. - > Challenge students to make goals in life, plan to attain those goals, and to provide direction as required so students achieve their goals. - Provide students with leadership responsibilities and opportunities as members of the class. - ightharpoonup Conduct hands-on interactive learning and most importantly, have fun doing so.

 The curriculum is designed to teach high school students the value of citizenship, leadership, service to the community, personal responsibility, and a sense of accomplishment, while instilling in them self-esteem, teamwork, and self-discipline.
 The curriculum prepares students for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as American citizens.
 The program is a stimulus for promoting graduation from high school, provides instruction and rewarding opportunities that benefit the student and community.

-The program at South High is organized into units similar to the military and is taught by retired military personnel.
+\The program at South High is organized into units similar to the military and is taught by retired military personnel.
 JROTC DOES NOT recruit for the military and students that participate in JROTC have NO obligation to the military after high school.

-JROTC 1-2/Leadership Education and Training 1 (070811/070812) J ROTC 1 - LET 1 H JROTC 1-2/Leadership Education and Training 1 (070641/070642) H JROTC 1-2, LET-1
+JROTC 1-2/Leadership Education and Training I (070811/070812) JROTC I - LET I H JROTC 1-2/Leadership Education and Training I (070641/070642) H JROTC 1-2, LET-I